-Learn how to install an undermount sink with this expert DIY guid, which provides labeled diagrams and in-depth step by step instructions.
+Learn how to install an undermount sink with this expert DIY guide, which provides labeled diagrams and in-depth step by step instructions.

 Bathroom and kitchen sinks that mount to the underside of the countertop are popular because they don’t intrude on the counter, making it easy to wipe the surface clean.

 In terms of appearance, the absence of a sink rim or visible fasteners also provides a minimalist, contemporary look.

 The downside of this type of sink is that the hole in the countertop must be cut and finished with perfection because it is completely visible.
 With a rimmed countertop sink, the rim hides mild irregularities of the hole.

 Many bathroom sink manufacturers offer countertops that are pre-fitted for a sink, where the hole is precut and finished.
 Unless you are very experienced at cutting a perfectly-shaped hole in your countertop material, buying a countertop with a precut hole is the way to go.

 Or you can have a pro cut it—but if you do this, just have the pro do the entire job.

 In this article, we will show you how to fasten this type of sink to the underside of a countertop.